pparshin/go-mysql-tarantool/README.md

 Replicator can map MySQL tables to one or more Tarantool spaces.
-Each mapping item contains the names of a database and a table, a list of replicated columns including primary keys, a space name.
+Each mapping item contains the names of a database and a table, a list of replicated columns, a space name.

-If no primary keys are given, replicator reads them from MySQL table info automatically.
+Replicator reads primary keys from MySQL table info and sync them automatically.